-The Southern Business Administration Association (SBAA) is the regional association of collegiate business programs offered by colleges and universities in the southern US.
+The Southern Business Administration Association (SBAA) is a regional association of collegiate business program leaders.

 Our meetings focus on timely topics in business education and are a great way to learn new approaches, refine best practices, and connect with other business school leaders.

 2023 Summer Workshop in Cincinnati, OH